dtolnay/cxx/book/src/context.md

 safe cxx::bridge language boundary, leveraging CXX's static analysis and underlying implementation of that boundary.
-We are beginning to see this space explored by the [autocxx] tool, though nothing yet ready for broad use in the way that CXX on its own is.
+We are beginning to see this space explored by the [autocxx] tool, though nothing yet ready for broad use in the way that CXX can do on its own.

 [autocxx]: https://github.com/google/autocxx